Chad in turmoil after Deby death as rebels, opposition challenge military | Politics

 A spokesman for FACT, which is not linked to jihadists, said its forces were now in Kanem region about 200-300 km (125-190 miles) north of N'Djamena and their aim was to bring democracy to Chad after years of authoritarian rule by Deby.
 The fighters swept across the vast country's northern border last weekend.

 "We don't want to seize power to hold power.
-Our objective is for democratic transitions to be a reality," the spokesman said.
-He said the group was preparing to march on N'Djamena to "free the people from a system that is undemocratic".
+Our objective is for democratic transitions to be a reality," the spokesman said, adding the group was preparing to march on N'Djamena.
 FACT claimed responsibility for the injuries that killed Deby on Monday.
 An ex-army officer who often joined soldiers on the battlefront, Deby was visiting troops who had held up the rebel advance in intense fighting over the weekend.

 He was wounded by gunfire in the village of Mele near the town of Nokou, more than 300 km (190 miles) north of N’Djamena, and evacuated to the capital where he later died, the FACT spokesman said.
 The presidency has not commented on the exact circumstances of his death.
 In N'Djamena, reactions poured in to the military's takeover and dissolution of the government and parliament.
 Under the constitution, the speaker of the National Assembly should have become interim president.